rombrew/phobia/doc/GettingStarted.md

 	# ap_identify_const_E

-This completed the basic configuration.
+There can be a many alternatives if some step fails.
+Look into command description for details.
+This completes the basic configuration.

+## Usage

+Once configuration is done you can run the motor with controlled torque or speed or absolute position.